Matthew Macklin: Early life

-Macklin was born in Birmingham, England to Irish parents, his father being from County Roscommon and his mother from County Tipperary.
+Macklin was born in Birmingham, England, to Irish parents, his father being from County Roscommon and his mother from County Tipperary.
 He is a dual citizen and travels on an Irish passport.

 Macklin and his brother Seamus, also a boxer, spent entire summers and much of their youth in their mother's native county.
 It was there that he learned how to play one of Ireland's national sports, hurling, and he is still an avid supporter of Tipperary today.
 He became a talented player in his own right, and is a close friend of now retired hurler Eoin Kelly.
 Macklin attends the Poc fada and other GAA events when Tipperary are playing.

 Following his education at the independent Solihull School, at the age of 18 and whilst studying law at Coventry University as an amateur boxer, Macklin won the 2001 national senior ABA welterweight title for the Small Heath Boxing Club by beating Justin Turley in the final.

 Professional career

 Debut fight

-Macklin left the amateur ranks and turned professional in September 2001, winning his first fight at the Bellahouston Sports Centre, Glasgow, Scotland, in which Macklin beat previously undefeated Ram Singh from Wisbech in a first-round knockout on a card which included Scottish fighters Scott Harrison, Alex Arthur and Willie Limond.
+Macklin left the amateur ranks and turned professional in September 2001, winning his first fight at the Bellahouston Sports Centre, Glasgow, Scotland, against previously undefeated Ram Singh in a first-round knockout.

 Macklin vs. Jamie Moore

-In September 2006, Macklin was involved in his highest profile fight when he was defeated in a fight of the year contender bout against Manchester's Jamie Moore for the British light middleweight title which took place at the George Carnell Leisure Centre, Davyhulme, Manchester, England.
-Macklin later confessed to having major problems trying to make the weight for the fight.
-It was one of the best action fights ever held in a British boxing ring and nearly won 2006 Fight of The Year.
+In September 2006, Macklin was defeated by Jamie Moore for the British light middleweight title in a fight which took place at the George Carnell Leisure Centre, Davyhulme, Manchester, England.

-Potential Duddy fight

-There was speculation of a potential Irish title fight against New York based Derry native John Duddy.
-In the summer of 2006 Macklin made a guest appearance in Dublin to hand over the Irish middleweight title to fellow stablemate Dubliner Jim Rock.

-At post fight press conference John Duddy's then matchmaker Jim Borzell stated that if Macklin won "the European title then maybe you'll have something John wants."
-Macklin replied, "maybe I have something for him he doesn't want!".

 In December 2009, Macklin moved closer to a world title shot with a points victory over Rafa Sosa Pintos at the National Stadium in Dublin.
-The fight never happened and Duddy retired in 2011.